Soumil-Biswas-Web/Odin-Weather-App/README.md

-# Odin-Webpack-Template-Repositrory
+# Odin-Weather-App

-A template for making webpack repositories from scratch.
+A weather display app made for practicing API calls in javascript.

 ## Getting Started